AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 ### Observant

-When you hunt and track, on a hit you may also ask one question about the creature you are tracking from the discern realities list for free.
+When you hunt and track, on a 7+ you may also ask one question about the creature you are tracking from the discern realities list for free.

 ### Special Trick